How To Play

 Siege pressure

 The creature deals damage to the monolith, but the monolith never fights back.
-Monolith damage is permanent and cannot be healed away.
+Damage stays on it until an effect restores health or boosts its health total.

 Targeting Basics